larryhastings/big/README.md

 *under development*

-* Added two new modules: *big.types*, which contains core types, and *big.tokens*, useful functions and values when working with Python's tokenizer.
+* Added three new modules: *big.types*, which contains core types, *big.tokens*, useful functions and values when working with Python's tokenizer, and *big.template*, functions that parse strings containing a simple template syntax.
 * Added `LinkedList` to *big.types*.  `LinkedList` is a thoughtful implementation of a standard linked list data structure, with an API and UX modeled on Python's `list`